If you have received a bankruptcy notice the person or company who sent it to you is threatening to bankrupt you.

 You may have these options

 As you can see, there are many important considerations to be examined before responding to a bankruptcy notice.
-Investigating these considerations and gathering information to identify any errors in the bankruptcy notice takes time.
-We therefore urge you to consider those matters as soon as possible as they will determine your options to respond to the bankruptcy notice.
+Investigating these considerations and gathering information to identify any errors in the notice takes time.
+We therefore urge you to consider those matters as soon as possible as they will determine your options to respond to the notice.

 In broad terms, your options are: